 This bill amends the Code of West Virginia to include regulations for the manufacture, sale, and distribution of low-proof spirit alcohol products, defined as beverages containing between 0.5% and 15.5% alcohol by volume.
 The bill introduces a new article, 60-8B, which outlines the legislative intent to regulate these products for public safety and welfare.
-It specifies that beginning July 1, 2030, existing distillery licenses and requirements will apply to low-proof spirit alcohol products, and no additional fees will be charged for their manufacture or sale.
-The bill also prohibits the sale of these products in growlers and establishes that distribution must follow the same rules as nonintoxicating beer.
+It specifies that beginning July 1, 2030, all existing distillery licenses and requirements for alcoholic liquors will apply to low-proof spirit alcohol products, and no additional fees will be charged for their manufacture or sale.

-Additionally, the bill imposes a tax of $1.25 per gallon on low-proof spirit alcohol products sold, with reporting requirements for distilleries and distributors to ensure compliance.
-Failure to file tax returns on time will result in penalties.
-The West Virginia Alcoholic Beverage Control Commissioner is granted authority to propose rules for the implementation of these regulations, which will take effect on July 1, 2030.
+Additionally, the bill establishes a tax of $1.25 per gallon on low-proof spirit alcohol products sold, with reporting requirements for distilleries and distributors to ensure compliance.
+It also allows the West Virginia Alcoholic Beverage Control Commissioner to propose rules for the implementation of these regulations.
+The provisions of this article are set to take effect on July 1, 2030, aiming to promote responsible consumption and business growth within the state.

 Statutes affected: